Oil Prices Rise Ahead of U.S. Stockpile Data

 "We're approaching the time frame on the calendar that is a very traditional bull market.
 I think the market's trying to come up with some excuse to start that cycle again," said Donald Morton, senior vice president at Herbert J. Sims & Co., who oversees an energy trading desk.
 "Drillers are drilling, producers are producing -- it's coming at us in a wash, but in the short term nobody is panicking as they were."

-The output-cap exemptions for Libya and Nigeria have drawn ire from some fellow producers, and the issue is expected to be discussed when OPEC's monitoring panel meets on July 24 in Moscow.
+The output-cap exemptions for Libya and Nigeria have drawn ire from some fellow producers.
+The issue is expected to be discussed when OPEC's monitoring panel meets July 24 in Moscow.

-Pushback from Nigeria and Libya to continue exemptions is expected to be strong, said Tim Evans, a Citi Futures analyst.
-But they may "be open to some form of limits if the right financial incentive can be found."
+Rising output from the U.S. has also undermined OPEC's efforts to work down the supply glut, but low prices may slow some drillers down.
+On Tuesday, the U.S. EIA trimmed its forecast for U.S. output next year: it now expects U.S. production to average 9.9 million barrels a day in 2018.
+That is still a record high level, but down slightly from its previous forecast that output would average 10 million barrels a day next year.

-But if the two countries were willing to simply not raise output further, it is unclear if that would help reduce the continuing global oil glut.
+"A lower forecast for crude oil prices is expected to shave a little off projected growth in U.S. oil production next year," acting EIA Administrator Howard Gruenspecht said in a statement.

 Write to Alison Sider at alison.sider@wsj.com and Christopher Alessi at christopher.alessi@wsj.com